-ON THIS PAGE: You will find information about how many people learn they have a soft tissue sarcoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with a soft tissue sarcoma each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.